bandianchengzhang/bandianchengzhang.github.io/privacy-policy-en.md

 ### 6.1 Access and Control
 - **View Data:** You can view all your data in the app at any time
 - **Delete Data:** You can delete specific records or reset all data
+- **Weather Feature Control:** You can choose whether to use weather-related features; the app will not continuously collect your location information without authorization

 ### 6.2 Account Management
 - **Pause Service:** You can stop using our services at any time